On the distinction between distinguishability of states and witness of non-Markovianity of dynamical maps: Non-Markovian measures for information backflow

 \subsection{BLP measure}

 Breuer-Laine-Piilo \cite{PhysRevA.81.062115, PhysRevLett.103.210401} defined a measure that connects non-Markovianity with the information back-flow.
-This measure is important because, through this, memory dependence on dynamics was highlighted, which was not possible through divisibility-based non-Markovianity.
-It is not necessary to know the dynamical map to witness the non-Markovian behaviour of the dynamics experimentally.
+This measure is important because it highlights the memory dependence on dynamics, which was not possible through divisibility-based non-Markovianity.
+It is not necessary to know the dynamical map to experimentally witness the non-Markovian behaviour of the dynamics.
 For defining the measure, they considered the trace distance defined as

 here $\lVert A \rVert_1 = \mathrm{Tr} \lvert A \rvert$, where modulus is defined as $\lvert A \rvert = \sqrt{A^\dagger A}$.
 This distance was shown to decide the distinguishability of two states prepared with equal probability: